FCA Regulatory Update – April 2021

 Click the link to read the FCA’s review of firms’ whistleblowing arrangements: https://www.fca.org.uk/publications/multi-firm-reviews/retail-and-wholesale-banking-review-firms-whistleblowing-arrangements

-That’s why the FCA have developed guidance to outline how whistleblowing works.
+That’s why the FCA Whistle Blowing Campaign have been developed to outline how whistleblowing works.
 It will reassure potential whistleblowers and give them the confidence to come forward if they need to.

 The FCA advise all firms to: Access the whistleblowing guidance and share it with your firm’s whistleblowing champion.